r0bertinski/cakeDocker3/README.md

 # Intro

-This cakePHP V3.9.10  dockerized application is just an example, feel free to replace te content inside the app folder with your own code cakephp aplicatinon.
+This cakePHP V3.9.10  dockerized application is just an example, feel free to replace the content inside the app folder with your own cakephp aplicatinon code.

 ## IMAGES ##
 ```